chekkan/chekkan.com/content/blog/github-workflow-haskell-yesod-docker-stack.md

     - uses: actions/checkout@v2
 ```

-With just these content, With each push or pull-request to `master` branch will trigger the CI to run.
-I have also specified `ubuntu-18.04` here as we will build our application in the CI environment which will be packaged up in the Dockerfile.
+With just these content, each push or pull-request to `master` branch will trigger the CI to run.
+I have also specified `ubuntu-18.04` here as we will build our application in the CI environment, the build artifacts will then be packaged up in the docker image.
 The Dockerfile will also be based on `ubuntu-18.04`.
 The first step in the workflow is to checkout the repository.
-For this we will be using the `checkout` action `@v2` denotes the version of the particular action.
+For this, we will be using the `checkout` action. `@v2` denotes the version of the particular action.

 ### Haskell Environment